Predicting drug-gene relations via analogy tasks with word embeddings: Results

-\paragraph{Gene prediction performance in settings G, P1, and P2.} Table~\ref{tab:drug2gene_result} shows the results of experiments with BioConceptVec and our skip-gram embeddings in settings G, P1, and P2.
+Table~\ref{tab:drug2gene_result} shows the results of experiments with BioConceptVec and our skip-gram embeddings in settings G, P1, and P2.
+For GPT-3.5, GPT-4, and GPT-4o, only the best results are shown; see Supplementary Information~\ref{supp:GPT-result} for detailed results.
 In setting G, the prediction by simply adding the global relation vector $\hat{\mathbf{v}}$ resulted in a top-1 accuracy of about 0.3, a top-10 accuracy of over 0.6, and an MRR also over 0.4.
 These results show that the embeddings have the ability to interpret the drug-gene relations.
-Similar to the basic analogy task, these relations were not explicitly provided during the training of the embeddings.
-Previous research~\cite{analogy-google} has shown that skip-gram achieves a top-1 accuracy of 0.56 on the Microsoft Research Syntactic Analogies Dataset~\cite{analogy-msr}.
-Given this, BioConceptVec and our skip-gram embeddings in the analogy tasks for drug-gene pairs show comparable performance to skip-gram in the basic analogy tasks.
+As with the basic analogy task, these relations were not explicitly provided during the training of the embeddings.

 In settings P1 and P2, prediction by adding the pathway-wise relation vector $\hat{\mathbf{v}}_p$ showed better performance than in setting G. For example, our skip-gram embeddings achieved a top-1 accuracy of over 0.5 in both settings P1 and P2.
 This is probably because the queries are specific drugs categorized in some pathways, and we use the pathway information to calculate the relation vectors.
 Since the analogy tasks are considered for each pathway, these settings are also likely to make the tasks easier than those in setting G.